cfpb/cfpb-chart-builder/README.md

 ### Publish a release

-1. After merging all PRs needed for release, tag the latest code on master, using [semantic versioning](https://semver.org).
+1. After merging all PRs needed for release, update the version in `package.json` using [semantic versioning](https://semver.org) and commit it.
+1. Tag the repo with the new version number.
 This example tags a release as `v5.1.2` and then pushes the tag to Github:
    ```
    git tag -a v5.1.2 -m 'description of what is in the release'
    git push upstream master --tags